ekmecic/go-libbb/README.md

 * Google for their sponsorship of the project

 ## License
-`go-libbb` is licensed under version 3 of the GPL license.
+`golibbeaglebone` is licensed under version 3 of the GPL license.

 ## See also
 * [go-bbhw](https://github.com/btittelbach/go-bbhw)